JMHYU/CNN-Hardware-Implementation-on-FPGA/README.md

 <br/> <br/>

 ## This repository
-DE1_SoC_Computer_Unpipelined: This was the original design: we aimed to create fast hardware capable of computing an entire convolutional layer (kernel striding the input feature map -> accumulation) in about 4-5 cycles.
+- DE1_SoC_Computer_Unpipelined: This was the original design: we aimed to create fast hardware capable of computing an entire convolutional layer (kernel striding the input feature map -> accumulation) in about 4-5 cycles.
 However, due to the resource limitations of the DE1-SoC board (with only 87 DSP blocks), we had to pipeline this process for proper operation.

-DE1_SoC_Computer/verilog
+- DE1_SoC_Computer/verilog: The only difference between DE1_SoC_Computer_Unpipelined and this version is in cnn_acc_ci.v and cnn_kernel.v.
+Now, we use an FSM to handle the striding process (kernel striding the input feature map from the top left to the bottom right).
+Each state parses a different set of input feature maps, multiplies them with the kernel, and accumulates the results.